-This program is for Centennial Care members whenever you need it both during and after pregnancy.
-It can help you better understand and manage you and your family's needs during this very important time.
-You should enroll in the program as soon as you learn you are pregnant, if possible.
-When you enroll, you will receive a questionnaire to find out if there may be any problems or risks to watch for, information on nutrition, access to care, newborn care and other topics helpful to parents.

-You also receive personal and private phone calls from an experienced Care Coordinator throughout your pregnancy and postpartum period, depending on your needs.

-To learn more or to enroll, call toll-free at 1-888-421-7781 (TTY: 711) or email NMCNTLSpecialBeginnings@bcbsnm.com.
+This maternity program is for Centennial Care members whenever you need it.
+It can help you better understand and manage your pregnancy, so you should enroll in the program within three months of becoming pregnant.
+When you enroll, you'll receive a questionnaire to find out if there may be any problems during your pregnancy to watch for, information on nutrition, newborn care, and other topics helpful to new parents.
+You will also receive personal and private phone calls from an experienced nurse all the way from pregnancy to six weeks after your child is born.
+To learn more or to enroll, call toll-free at 1-888-421-7781 (TTY: 711).